Q: How much are your stock video footage clips?

 A: On download orders, generally, no. Please see our License Terms and Conditions at this link: Royalty Free License.

-Q: Are all your stock footage clips and stock photos royalty free?
+Q: Are all your stock video clips and stock photos royalty free?

 Q: What do you mean by royalty free?

-Q: May I see a copy of your royalty free stock footage license terms please?
+Q: May I see a copy of your royalty free stock video footage license terms please?

 A: Of course.
 Thank you for asking so nicely.
 Please review it at this link: Royalty Free Stock Footage License.